NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 As you can see in the data, there is no schema baked into this record, so if you received this file you would not know how to parse it.

 The schemas are stored in separate files called copybooks, there are two main ways these records can be composed, either fixed or variable width records.
 The difference between these is how a record is formatted.
-A fixed width record will always have the exact same length e.g. fixed width of 512 bytes, means each record would be that length even if it was just a name.
+A fixed width record will always have the exact same length e.g. fixed width of 512 characters, means each record would be that length even if it was just a name.

 Another thing to highlight, if you convert to ASCII the numbers just look like strings, rather than in a specific number format.